+NOTE

-NOTE: You do not need to install a password filter on a read-only domain controller.
+- You do not need to install a password filter on a read-only domain controller. - Password filter allows you to specify multiple hosts.

 To simplify installation and administration of password filters, an Identity Manager PassSync utility is added to the Control Panel when the Remote Loader is installed.
 This utility gives you two choices for setting up the password filters, depending on whether you want to allow remote access to the registry on your domain controllers: